Dates2015 - Ongoing

-I work full-time in an office where I support myself financially, but it is photography that supports me creatively, emotionally, and spiritually.
-Over the past six years, I’ve been spending my weekends working on this project, driving in search of black communities.
-In the process I have developed a kinship with the residents, as our collaboration to make their untold narratives public has grown a loyal social media following.
+I work full-time in an office where I support myself financially, but it is photography that supports me creatively, emotionally and spiritually.
+Over the past 6 years I’ve been spending my weekends working on this project, BlackFlorida, driving the State in search of black communities.
+In the process I have developed an kinship with the residents, as our collaboration to make their untold narratives public has grown a loyal social media following.